 [2:213] The people has been one community as God has raised up the prophets as bearers of good news and warners, and He has sent down with them the scripture with the truth that it may judge between the people in what they have differed in it.
 And has not differed in it except those who have been given it after what has come to them the clear proofs due to jealousy between themselves.
 Then God has guided those who have believed that which they have differed in it of the truth with His permission.
 And God guides whomever He wills to a straight path.

 Note: The definition of ‘prophet’ is very straightforward in the verse.
 Prophets are those who have been given the scripture, which is used to judge any disputes among people who have believed while they are bearers of good news and warners as well.

-[6:89] Those were the ones whom we have given them the scripture, and the wisdom, and the prophethood.
-Then if anyone of these would disbelieve in them, then certainly, we would have entrusted with them to a people who had not been disbelievers in them.
+[6:89] Those were the ones whom we have given them the scripture and the wisdom, and the prophethood.
+Then if anyone of these would disbelieve in it, then certainly, we would have entrusted with it to a people who had not been disbelievers in it.

 [19:30] He (Jesus) said: “I am a servant of God.
 He has given me the scripture and has made me a prophet.”